marcua/ayb/README.md

 {"fields":["name","score"],"rows":[["PostgreSQL","10"],["SQLite","9"],["DuckDB","9"]]}
 ```

+## FAQ

+### Who is `ayb` for?
+The introductory blog post has [a section on describing each group](https://blog.marcua.net/2023/06/25/ayb-a-multi-tenant-database-that-helps-you-own-your-data.html#students-sharers-and-sovereigns) that stands to benefit from `ayb`'s aim to make it easier to create a database, interact with it, and share it with relevant people/organizations.
+Students would benefit from encountering less operational impediments to writing their first SQL query or sharing their in-progress database with a mentor or teacher for help.
+Sharers like scientists and journalists would benefit from an easy way to post a dataset and share it with collaborators.
+Finally, anyone concerned about the sovereignty of their data would benefit from a world where it's so easy to spin up a database that more of their data can live in databases they control.

+### What's with the name?
+Thank you for asking.
+[I hope the answer elicits some nostalgia](https://www.youtube.com/watch?v=qItugh-fFgg)!
+Shout out to Meelap Shah and Eugene Wu for convincing me to not call this project `stacks`, to Andrew Lange-Abramowitz for making the connection to the storied meme, and to Meredith Blumenstock for listening to me fret over it all.

 ## Roadmap
 Here's a rough roadmap for the project, with items near the top of the list more likely to be completed first.
 The nitty-gritty list of prioritized issues can be found on [this project board](https://github.com/marcua/ayb/projects/1), with the most-likely-to-be-completed issues near the top of the to-do list.